How to Brew The Best Pour Over CoffeeCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 What You’ll Need

-- Electric gooseneck kettle or a stovetop kettle
+- Electric or stovetop kettle

 - Coffee beans (did we really need to tell you this one?)

-- A cup, carafe, or tumbler (like a YETI)
+- A carafe, cup, or tumbler

 Here’s where it gets tricky.
 There is no set of standardized instructions that will be appropriate for every situation.
 That, however, is good news.
 Standardization seeks the lowest common denominator, and we’re here to encourage the kind of coffee that takes time and, yes, effort.
 It means that every cup you brew this way is going to be unique.
 Some will be better than others.
 As you keep brewing and determine what methods are best for each bean and system, the “some” will occur more often than the “others.”